Business Practices

 Customer service

-Consignor management
+Consignor Management

-In retail, supplier management operates under one key principle: clarity.
-First, they make sure to establish clear, comprehensive contracts with their suppliers so that there's no room for miscommunication.
-Similarly, you should include certain key details in your consignor contracts: the consignment split on each item, how long the consignment period is, how unsold items will be handled, and who pays for shipping (if you do online consignment).
+To improve transparency, you should also include certain key details in your consignor contracts: the consignment split on each item, how long the consignment period is, how unsold items will be handled, and who pays for shipping (if you do online consignment).
 You can find a sample consignor agreement here.

-Third (and this will set you up for the next best practice), you should set up an account for each consignor.
+You should set up an account for each consignor.
 Retail businesses keep detailed records relating to each of their suppliers so that they can easily access information on previous sales and trends.
 If you're processing fewer than 200 items per month, you can keep records in manual consignor accounts in spreadsheets.
 Create a spreadsheet for each consignor and assign them a number.
 When they bring in a new item, tag the item with their number, the date it was accepted, and the price.
 When it sells, record all the information on the tag on the consignor's spreadsheet.

 If you're processing more than 200 items per month, you'll want to purchase consignment software, which usually includes a built-in system for creating and managing consignor accounts.
+Using software can also help you leverage predictive analytics—a trend from the retail industry—to anticipate which consignors' items are likely to sell faster, helping you make more informed decisions (Retail Systems Research, 2023).

 Supplier management and inventory management go hand-in-hand.
 Retail stores only operate well if they know what's on their shelves, what sells the best, and what doesn't sell.
 Consignment businesses are no different.